NikolayKanchevski/SierraEngine/README.md

 $ git submodule update --init --recursive
 ```

 And there you have it!
-You can now play around with the engine itself or create your very own application.
+You can now create your very own application or play around with the engine itself.

 <br>